Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Dataset and Monte Carlo Simulations

 \subsection{Simulation of \texorpdfstring{$Z'$}{Z'} Production}

 The $L_\mu - L_\tau$ model is used for Monte Carlo (MC) \Zp signal sample production, where the \Zp couples to the left-handed (LH) muon or tau leptons and their corresponding neutrinos, and to the right-handed (RH) muon or tau leptons.
 In the model, the \Zp couplings to the first lepton families (electron and its neutrino) and all quarks are set to zero.
-The couplings to second and third generation leptons are assumed to be identical, therefore the branching fractions of the \Zp decay to a pair of muons and a pair of muon neutrinos are set to $\frac{1}{3}$ and $\frac{1}{6}$, respectively.
+The branching fractions of the \Zp decay to a pair of muons and a pair of muon neutrinos are $\frac{1}{3}$ and $\frac{1}{6}$, respectively.
 The signal from tau decays in the 4$\mu$ final state is found to be negligible in this analysis and is not included as signal.

+The interactions~\cite{delAguila:1972795} mediated by a resonance $Z'$ which couples to the second and third generation leptons are used for four-muon signal event generation.
 The signal events are generated with \MGNLO[2.7.3]~\cite{Alwall:2014hca} at leading-order (LO) accuracy in QCD by using the \textit{Universal FeynRules Output} (UFO) format~\cite{Degrande:2011ua,Alloul:2013bka}.
-The interactions~\cite{delAguila:1972795} mediated by a resonance $Z'$ which couples to the second and third generation leptons are used for four-muon signal event generation.
 Based on theoretical calculations~\cite{Grazzini_2015, h2020resummed} for related processes, the appropriate NNLO/LO correction factor K of 1.3 is used to correct the MC LO signal cross-sections.
-In the signal production simulations, the \NNPDF[2.3nlo] set~\cite{Ball:2012cx} is used as parton distribution function (PDF) for the $pp$ collisions. \PHOTOSpp[3.61]~\cite{Davidson:2010ew} is used as the photon emissions from electroweak vertices and charged leptons via a QED process.
+In the signal production simulations, the \NNPDF[2.3nlo] set~\cite{Ball:2012cx} is used for parton distribution function (PDF) for the $pp$ collisions. \PHOTOSpp[3.61]~\cite{Golonka:2005pn, Davidson:2010ew} is used to simulate the effect of QED final-state radiation.

 The MC simulated events are generated for a range of masses and coupling parameters of the $L_\mu-L_\tau$ model.
 The $Z'$ mass ranges from 5 to 81 GeV, and the value of coupling constant \coupzp ranges from 0.008 to 0.316, as summarized in Table~\ref{tab:signalSamples}.
-The value of the \coupzp at each \Zp mass was chosen to allow a sensitive search for a very small \Zp signal in the full Run 2 dataset.
+The value of the \coupzp at each \Zp mass was chosen to be close to the expected experimental sensitivity to allow a sensitive search for a very small \Zp signal in the full Run 2 dataset.